How Does Makerfest Celebrate the Maker Movement?

-- Articulate and experience the connections among diverse disciplines-- including science, technology, engineering, art, math, literacy, and civic involvement--to make learning and living more integrated and less fragmented.
+- Articulate and experience the connections among diverse disciplines-- including science, technology, engineering, art, math, literacy, and civic involvement--to make learning and living more integrated and less artificially fragmented.

 - Promote sustainable practices that foster awareness of our planet’s resources and the environment.

 - Model the maker mindset to help communities create their own maker events and makerspaces that we can all benefit from.

 About the Founders